 Yes.
 Heat rashes get better on their own within days.
 But, severe cases can last for several weeks in adults.

 Can dehydration cause heat rash in adults?

 Yes.
-Staying hydrated in hot environments and drinking plenty of water may help prevent heat rash in adults.
+Drinking plenty of water for adequate hydration in hot environments may help with heat rash prevention in adults.

 Is Vaseline good for heat rash in adults?

 Yes.
 Vaseline helps relieve the discomfort caused by heat rash.